 The TMJ connector connects the lower jaw to the skull.
 TMJ bids are made up of very important relationships and muscles.

 The muscles are responsible for mastification (chewing)- these muscles are one of the strongest muscles in the human body.
 The load transfer through the TMJ joint exceeds 200lbs when opening and closing the mouth.
 The TMJ also plays a very important role in balance.

 TMJ pain depends on the area and structures that have been irritated and affected by the brain, causing a fire in specific areas of the joint.
 TMJ pain is often confused with a tooth problem where the patient goes to the dentist for relief.
 Missing teeth or structural disorders are rarely attributed to pain.
 Most studies show stress and tension as a causative agent of disorder.
 Symptoms of TMJ pain include, but are not limited to:

-At Bergenfield Physical Therapy, a physician will begin a comprehensive study of the onset, cause, duration, severity, and pain of TMJ pain.
-TMJ rarely, if any, requires radiography.
+At Physical Therapy near Teaneck, a physician will begin a comprehensive study of the onset, cause, duration, severity and pain of TMJ pain.
+TMJ rarely, if any requires radiography.

-At the Bergenfield Physical Therapy, we have extensive experience in treating TMJ pain.
+At Physical Therapy near Englewood Cliffs, we have extensive experience in treating TMJ pain.
 Based on functional evaluations, we create an individual treatment plan.
 TMJ is a musculoskeletal and muscle disorder in the joint that causes inequality.
 TMJ pain will be treated both outside the face and inside to reduce certain muscles.
 TMJ pain is deeply linked to neck muscles and muscle abuse, causing headaches and pain - identified and treated appropriately.
 In addition to releasing superficial neck muscles, physicians and physiotherapists will treat deep cervical wounds.
 With proper general training, the TMZ ratio will achieve the right balance.
-The rehabilitation program will aim to eliminate pain, increase movement range, and increase the stability of the entire joint.
+The rehabilitation program will aim to eliminate pain, increase movement range and increase the stability of the entire joint.